zzzprojects/learn-orm/tutorials/dynamic-expresso/data-types.md

  - Guid
  - Math/Convert

-You can add additional types by using the `Interpreter.Reference` method as shown below.
+You can add additional types by using the `Interpreter.Reference` method, as shown below.

 ```csharp
 public static void Example1()